 Unemployment and Labor Force

-Information on the economic impact and recovery from the coronavirus pandemic in Northern Virginia are found in the Tracking Economic Impact/Recovery from COVID-19 document.
+Information on the economic impact and recovery from the coronavirus pandemic in Northern Virginia are found in the Economic Tracking Report.
 The tracking document includes data and trends on the labor force and unemployment.
-The economic charts document is updated following the monthly release of the Bureau of Labor Statistics (BLS), Local Area Unemployment Statistics.
+The report is updated following the monthly release of the Bureau of Labor Statistics (BLS), Local Area Unemployment Statistics.

 Economic Tracking Report